sevyharris/MonteCoffee/documentation/tutorials/coox.rst

 *************************************

 To begin running :program:`MonteCoffee` simulations, there are only a few required steps.
-The entire procedure is shown in `test.py <../api/NeighborKMC.html#module-NeighborKMC.test>`_ with references to the other modules mentioned herein.
+The entire tutorial is shown in `test.py <../api/NeighborKMC.html#module-NeighborKMC.test>`_ and the references to the other modules mentioned herein.

-The following guide shows how to perform CO oxidation simulations on a Pt truncated octahedron with an energy landscape based on conventional coordination numbers.
+Here, CO oxidation is simulated a Pt truncated octahedron with an energy landscape based on conventional coordination numbers.
-By going through this, all information that is relevant to performing simulations on more complex reaction networks should be revealed.

-In this guide, species 0 is free sites, 1 is CO and 2 refers to O.
+In this guide, species 0 denotes empty sites, 1 is CO and 2 refers to O.

 Define constants
 ----------------------
-First any global constants can be defined in `user_constants.py <../_modules/NeighborKMC/user_constants.html>`_.
+Any global constants can be defined in `user_constants.py <../_modules/NeighborKMC/user_constants.html>`_.
-Next parameters are set and stored in a dictionary as:
+Next, parameters must be set and stored in a dictionary as:

 .. code-block:: python